kontena/kontena/docs/getting-started/installing/docker-compose.md

 #### DNS setup

-To make Kontena overlay DNS addresses to work on host side you must add the docker0 bridge IP address into local DNS server list.
+To make Kontena overlay DNS addresses to work on the host side you must add the docker0 bridge IP address into the local DNS server list.
 If your OS is using `resolvconf` you can do it like this:
 ```
 echo nameserver 172.17.0.1 | resolvconf -a lo.kontena-docker
 ```
-Refer to your OS distribution documentation how to setup DNS servers.
+Refer to your OS distribution documentation on how to setup DNS servers.

 Replace `172.17.0.1` with your local `docker0` bridge IP address.
 You can find that for example with:
 ```